 A. To coordinate the taking and review, with the Executive Director, of minutes during meetings of the membership and of the Board of Directors.

 B. To generally perform the corporate duties associated with the activities of the organization as directed or authorized by the Board of Directors.

 C. To review and approve expense claims submitted to CALBO for reimbursement.

 D. To make a financial report, in open meetings, at the Annual Business Meeting, and at each meeting of the Board of Directors.

-E. To monitor the financial affairs of the organization and the activities of the administrator, accountant, and auditor as related to CALBO business.
+E. To monitor the financial affairs of the organization and the activities of the Executive Director, accountant, and auditor as related to CALBO business.